Who We Are

 Questions and Answers

-Our Summer 2020 Camp Season is from June 29th to August 21st.
+Summer camp runs for 7 weeks.
 Families can send their campers to camp as often as they feel up to it.
 Whether it’s one day or the entire summer or anything in between.
 You sign up for the time that best suits your family’s needs.

 As a full-summer day camp, we are open Monday through Friday, from approximately 9:30am–3:45pm (excluding transportation times).
 Special accommodations can easily be made depending on when a child is able to attend.
 At Sunrise, we recognize that children may not be able to attend camp every day, and so our program is designed to assure that no one “misses out” because of an absence.
 To accommodate working parents, extended hours are available from around 7:30am to as late as 6:30pm.